 Access Grant Program: The Massachusetts Community College Access Grant Program significantly reduces the tuition and fees at community colleges for students enrolled in an associate degree program.
 Individuals with a household income of $36,000 or less can receive financial assistance sufficient to meet the full cost of tuition and fees.
 Students with a household income of more than $36,000 can also qualify for financial assistance.

 Federal & State Grants: Grant monies awarded to students are preferable to loans because there is no obligation to repay.
 Grants range from awards of $100-$4000 per academic year.
 Typically, these grants are combined with other forms of financial aid.
 Federal Pell Grants, Federal Supplemental Education Opportunity Grant (FSEOG), Massachusetts State Scholarships, Massachusetts Tuition Cash Waiver Program, and Massachusetts Tuition Grants are available to students.
+To apply for federal student aid, students need to complete the Free Application for Federal Student Aid (FAFSA®) form.
+Completing and submitting the FAFSA form is free and provides access to the largest source of college financial aid.
 For the most up-to-date information regarding these programs, call the financial aid office at your Community College.

 Loan Programs: Loans allow students to borrow money in order to pay for the cost of tuition.
 There are long-term, low-interest, variable-interest and no-interest loans available.
 Contact your college’s financial aid office for more information.